sneakysneak/docs/pages/connector-authentication/Vincere.md

 For Cyclr to connect with the Vincere API you will need to select a suitable user account within Vincere.
 This account will require setting up, the steps to complete this are below.

+_NOTE: We have experienced issues when using the Safari web browser so would recommend using another browser._

 1. Login to the Vincere Application using the account specific URL, e.g. {%raw%}https://{{yourdomain}}.vincere.io/loginForm.do{%endraw%}
 2. Select Settings > Marketplace
 3. Select the API Tab